-In his third season at the helm, Kugler and his staff saw multiple injuries pile up.
+In his third season at the helm, Kugler and his staff saw the injuries pile up.
 Fifteen players sustained season-ending injuries, including star running back Aaron Jones.
 Despite the injuries, UTEP came up one win short of being bowl eligible.
 The Miners, after a 0-2 start, finished the season with a 5-7 mark.

-Penalties were also at a low in 2015, as UTEP ranked no. 2 in C-USA and 10th in the nation in fewest penalties (57).
+Penalties were also minimal in 2015, as UTEP ranked no. 2 in C-USA and 10th in the nation in fewest penalties (57).
 The Miners’ 4.75 penalties per game ranked second in conference and 13th nationally.
 UTEP also ranked no. 2 in the league in penalty yards (503) and penalty yards per game (41.92).
 In Kugler’s three seasons (37 games) at the helm, the Miners have averaged 4.6 penalties per game and 38.5 penalty yards per contest.
 The three seasons prior (37 games), UTEP averaged 5.1 penalties and 44.9 penalty yards per game.

 The Miners forged a 3-2 home record in 2015.
 UTEP’s first home win came against Incarnate Word, a 27-17 victory on Sept.
 26. Ryan Metz threw a pair of touchdowns.
 The Miners also took down Florida Atlantic 27-17 on Oct.
 24, as Tyler Batson gained a career-high 143 yards on three receptions and two scores, including a career-long 76-yard touchdown catch.
 UTEP came up with a victory against Rice, a 24-21 final in which Jay Mattox connected on a 24-yard field goal with 48 seconds left.
 It was the Miners’ first win over the Owls since the 2010 season.